Airplane!: Reception

 Airplane! received universal acclaim from critics and is widely regarded as one of the best films of 1980.
-Rotten Tomatoes gives the film an approval rating of 97% based on 69 reviews, compiled retrospectively, with an average rating of 8.45/10.
-The site's critical consensus reads: "Though unabashedly juvenile and silly, Airplane! is nevertheless an uproarious spoof comedy full of quotable lines and slapstick gags that endure to this day".
-On Metacritic, the film has a weighted average score of 78 out of 100 based on 18 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times wrote "Airplane! is sophomoric, obvious, predictable, corny, and quite often very funny.
 And the reason it's funny is frequently because it's sophomoric, predictable, corny, etc." Janet Maslin of The New York Times wrote "Airplane! is more than a pleasant surprise...
 As a remedy for the bloated self-importance of too many other current efforts, it's just what the doctor ordered".

 In 2008, Airplane! was selected by Empire magazine as one of 'The 500 Greatest Movies of All Time'.
 It was also placed on a similar list—'The Best 1000 Movies Ever Made'—by The New York Times.
 In November 2015, the film was ranked fourth in the Writers Guild of America's list of '101 Funniest Screenplays'.

 MaximOnline.com named the airplane crash in Airplane! as number four on its list of "Most Horrific Movie Plane Crashes".
 Leslie Nielsen's response to Hays' "Surely you can't be serious" line—"I am serious.
 And don't call me Shirley"—was 79th on AFI's list of the best 100 movie quotes.
 In 2000, the American Film Institute listed Airplane! as number ten on its list of the 100 funniest American films.
 In the same year, Total Film readers voted it the second-greatest comedy film of all time.
 It was also second in the British 50 Greatest Comedy Films poll on Channel 4, beaten by Monty Python's Life of Brian.
 Entertainment Weekly voted the film the "funniest movie on video" in their list of the 100 funniest movies on video.

 A number of actors were cast to spoof their established images: prior to their roles in Airplane!, Nielsen, Stack, and Bridges were known for portraying adventurous, no-nonsense tough-guy characters.
 Stack's role as the captain who loses his nerve in one of the earliest airline "disaster" films, The High and the Mighty (1954), is spoofed in Airplane!, as is Lloyd Bridges' 1970–1971 television role as airport manager Jim Conrad in San Francisco International Airport.
 Peter Graves was in the made-for-television film SST: Death Flight, in which an SST was unable to land owing to an emergency.